 Recycling Carts must be left for the new resident.
 Carts are tied to the property address.

 Using Your Recycling Cart

-Paper, cartons, metal, glass, cardboard and plastic can all be combined in your cart.
-Please rinse out cartons, cans, and any other food containers before placing in your cart.
+Paper, cartons, metal, glass, cardboard and plastic can all be combined together in your cart.
+Rinse out all cartons, cans, and any other food containers before placing in the cart or bin.
 All recycling must be placed in your cart, anything placed outside the cart would be considered trash.

-- Metal cans/metal lids/pie tins: clean, place loose metal lids inside metal cans and squeeze.
+Empty metal and aerosol cans are collected curbside: clean, place loose metal lids inside metal cans and squeeze.

 Recyclables that go to SOCRRA

 Please do not place any of the following items in your cart or bin, they can not be recycled curbside and must be taken to the SOCRRA Recycling Center to be recycled:

 Chemicals, paints and oils (Household Hazardous Waste Disposal)